Other Top Sights Around Munich:

 5. Sea Life Aquarium: Sea Life you can be enthralled in the Underwater world with more than 10,000 animals in 700,000 liters of fresh and salt water.
-While their under water walkways are amazing, we like the 400,000 liter tropical Ocean tank the most.
-In addition to brightly colored fish, this tank also has Black Tip Reef Shark, Nurse Sharks and a Sea Turtle.
+While the underwater walkways are amazing, we like the 400,000-liter tropical Ocean tank the most.
+In addition to brightly colored fish, this tank also has Black Tip Reef Shark, Nurse Sharks, and a Sea Turtle.
 The kids will like the Rock Pool where they can touch Starfish and Crabs.

-9. Flight Museum: Located at the Oberschleissheim Airfield, the Flight museum is housed in an huge hangar originally built 1912.
+9. Flight Museum: Located at the Oberschleissheim Airfield, the Flight museum is housed in a huge hangar originally built 1912.
 After being converted into a museum in 1990, the hangar gained a number of historic aircraft to start their displays.
-One of the biggest functions of the museum is aircraft restoration and they often have hands on workshops with real projects they are working on.
+One of the biggest functions of the museum is aircraft restoration and they often have hands-on workshops with real projects they are working on.
 If you like aerospace, this is a good stop.
 Hours: Daily 9am-5pm.
 Cost: 6€.